-Educated in biochemistry, Quinn first became inspired by organic agriculture in California in the early 1970’s.
-Shortly thereafter he decided to to adopt organic and regenerative farming practices back on his family farm in Montana.
-Over the last fourty-odd years Quinn has explored a variety of “closed-loop” solutions on his farm designed not just to generate profit for himself, but also to create surplus value for his farm,community, and planet.
+After being formally educated in plant biochemistry, Quinn became inspired by organic agriculture in California in the early 1970’s.
+Soon thereafter, he began to apply both organic and regenerative practices on his family farm in Montana.
+Over the following decades Quinn explored a variety of “closed-loop” farming solutions designed to generate surplus value for his farm,community, and planet.
 By selecting seeds for nutrition rather than for yield and fertilizing fields with cover-crops as opposed to chemical fertilizers, Quinn works to nourish both seed and soil with the same holistic level of attention.

-“Organic is more than an industry or a bottom line,” he writes, it’s a conversion of outlook.
+“Organic is more than an industry or a bottom line,” writes Quinn, it’s a conversion of outlook.
 It’s a love for the earth, which we can demonstrate by caring for it.
 It’s a love for our neighbors, shown by producing healthy, nutritious food.
 It’s a love for our communities, by recognizing and appreciating the hard work of farmers and all the people working in the food sector by ensuring all receive fair wages to support and raise their families.
 It’s about human health, community health, and the health of our planet.”